ELECTRICITY: DISCOs still charge new tariff despite suspension by NERC

 There are indications that despite the pronouncement of the suspension of the new tariff by the Nigerian Electricity Regulatory Commission, NERC, on Tuesday, the directive has not been implemented as bills paid yesterday to the Nigeria Electricity Distribution Companies, DISCOs, remained at the new rate.

-Recall that the regulator had approved the hike in tariff which kicked off on September 1, 2020, but under the pressure from the organized labour union, an interim reversal was ordered earlier in the week by the government.
+Recall that the regulator had approved the hike in tariff which kicked off in September 1, 2020, but under the pressure from the organized labour union an interim reversal was ordered earlier in the week by the government.

-Vanguard gathered that customers, who had recharged their prepaid meter across the country yesterday, were forced to pay the new cost-reflective tariff issued on September 1, 2020.
+Vanguard gathered that customers, who had recharged their prepaid meter across the country yesterday, were forced to pay the new cost reflective tariff issued in September 1, 2020.

 The DISCOs, who confirmed this situation, said the directive was given on Tuesday and modalities for the implementation would need time.